Maryland State Police: Department Prosecutor Section

 The section has overall responsibility for the prosecution of all sworn disciplinary cases.

 Executive Protection Section

 The Executive Protection Section provides security for executive branch leaders in the State of Maryland, such as the Governor, Lieutenant Governor, Attorney General, Comptroller, and Treasurer.

 Legislative Security Section

 The Legislative Security Section is charged with ensuring the safety and security of the President of the Senate, Speaker of the House, and all members of the General Assembly while in session.

-Fair Practices Section
+Office of Diversity, Equity and Inclusion

-The section is responsible for ensuring compliance with the Governor's Code of Fair Practices; state and federal discrimination laws; and administers an equal employment practices program consistent with the requirements of federal and state laws governing equal employment opportunity and the State Personnel and Pensions Article.
+The section is responsible for ensuring compliance with the Governor's Code of Fair Practices; state and federal discrimination laws; and administering an equal employment practices program consistent with the requirements of federal and state laws governing equal employment opportunity and the State Personnel and Pensions Article.

 Internal Affairs Division

-The section ensures thorough and objective investigations of allegations and complaints of misconduct against employees so that a proper defensive or appropriate disciplinary actions is processed.
+The section ensures thorough and objective investigations of allegations and complaints of misconduct against employees so that proper defensive or appropriate disciplinary actions are processed.